ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 The huge success of the Swytch kit doesn’t particularly lie in the technology, it’s more about the simple way in which it has been implemented.

 Fitting an electric bike conversion kit can be a very daunting task, particularly if you’ve never done anything like that before.
-There’s usually lots of cables to plug in (and tidy up), and it can take hours to fit a kit correctly.
+There are usually lots of cables to plug in (and tidy up), and it can take hours to fit a kit correctly.

 What the guys at Swytch have done is simplified the whole process, meaning that practically anyone can fit one of these kits with little to no prior experience.